23f3003322/round1test-7/README.md

 - assets/js/scripts.js: Fetch logic for GitHub Users API, token handling, and UI updates to show the created date in UTC.
 - assets/css/styles.css: Lightweight styling to match modern UI standards.

+## Account Age Display
+- Added a new section to display the account age in whole years.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.